enlevo/posters/README.md

 ##### Installing `AyoniMix model` (and other models)

 We are using [`AyoniMix`](https://civitai.com/models/4550/ayonimix) as our primary checkpoint/model.
 We are using this one primarily because it yields fair results.
 The process of installing models is the same for others.
 So if any example is using a different model, you can follow these same instructions.
 Download `AyoniMix` and simply place it inside `models/Stable-diffusion` directory on your `AUTOMATIC1111 Web UI` instance.
-For more information, you can visit the documentation in https://github.com/civitai/civitai/wiki/How-to-use-models.
+For more information, you can visit the documentation at https://github.com/civitai/civitai/wiki/How-to-use-models.

 ##### Adding `VAEs`